ignc-research/2d-imagination/README.md

 ```bash
 roslaunch arena_bringup pedsim_test.launch obstacles_amount:=26
 ```
 The parameter obstacles_amount is based on the number of spawned obstacles on the current map.
-Take a reference from the table below.
+Use the table below as a reference.

 | scenario | obstacles_amount |
 | -------- | -----------------|